 Lieutenant Cortez explains the men he’s walking with represent the Newburgh Police Department’s newest detail, the Community Progressive Response Team (CPRT).

 He extends an invitation to swing by headquarters the next day to learn more about the unit.

 Gun Involved Violence Elimination gives birth to CPRT

 Cortez sits in an office facing the river.
 He’s surrounded by paperwork, and on his computer is a Bonsai Tree screensaver.

 The serenity the screensaver suggests is at odds with the daily stress police work brings Lieutenant Cortez.

-Now in his 18th year of service, Cortez explains he is in charge of the new foot patrol team encountered the day before: “This program, the Community Progressive Response Team, came about from an initiative started here called GIVE (Gun Involved Violence Elimination).”
+Now in his 18th year of service, Cortez explains he is in charge of the new foot patrol team encountered the day before.

 An end to zero-tolerance

-According to Lieutenant Cortez, a shift in policing has been underway, nationwide, for some time.
+According to Lieutenant Cortez, a nationwide shift in policing has been underway.

-Instead of approaching entire neighborhoods and communities with an us- vs-versus-them, zero-tolerance mentality that communities see as needlessly hostile, The City of Newburgh’s Police Department is taking a far more strategic approach.
+Instead of approaching entire neighborhoods and communities with an us- vs-versus-them, zero-tolerance mentality seen as needlessly hostile, The City of Newburgh’s Police Department is taking a strategic approach.

 “We used to call them gangs, but in the progressive direction that law enforcement is moving toward as a whole, now we call them groups.”